 Gina (Brent’s wife)

-Contact Gina with your interest in joining us.
+Contact Gina with your interest in supporting the bill.

 Creates a statewide, tiered screening framework to ensure that individuals with sudden behavioral or cognitive changes receive appropriate neurological evaluation — especially those in high‑risk populations.